wpninjas/ninja-pages/readme.txt

 == Upgrade Notice ==

-= 1.3.3 (2 May 2016) =
+= 1.4 (3 May 2016) =
-* Updating WordPress compatability version number along with cleaning up some old image files.
-Also updated the name if the plugin to be simply Ninja Pages.
+* Fixed in issue where pages were not appearing in the categories or tags archives when the appropriate options were enabled.

 == Changelog ==

+= 1.4 (3 May 2016) =
+* Fixed in issue where pages were not appearing in the categories or tags archives when the appropriate options were enabled.

 = 1.3.3 (2 May 2016) =
 * Updating WordPress compatability version number along with cleaning up some old image files.
 Also updated the name if the plugin to be simply Ninja Pages.